 \subsection{Extent of [\ion{C}{II}] emission in individual objects}

-Now we aim to quantify the extent of the [\ion{C}{II}] emission relative to the SF activity in our simulated galaxies.
-For this analysis, we include all galaxies that meet the following criteria: (i) $M_* \geq 10^{8.5} \, \mathrm{M_{\odot}}$ and (ii) $\mathrm{SFR} \geq 3 \, \mathrm{M_{\odot} \, yr^{-1}}$.
-These are chosen to match the range of $M_*$ and SFR values in ALPINE galaxies \citep{lefevre20}.
-For each galaxy in our sample, we take a sphere of radius 25 kpc centred on the galaxy and obtain projections of the same along three orthogonal lines of sights (we take these to be the coordinate axes of the simulation box) to obtain the [\ion{C}{II}] surface brightness and SFR surface density maps.
-Then we compute the (cumulative) radial surface brightness profiles for each projection, from which we derive the radius enclosing 70\% and 90\% of the total [\ion{C}{II}] emission -- these are denoted as $r_{70, [\ion{C}{II}]}$ and $r_{90, [\ion{C}{II}]}$, respectively.
-Similarly, from the (cumulative) SFR surface density profile, we derive $r_{90, \, \mathrm{SFR}}$ (as in Sect.~\ref{sec:cii_sfr_all}, we use the SFR averaged over the last 200 Myr).
-For each galaxy, we also compute the cumulative [\ion{C}{II}] luminosity profile from the full 3D distribution of [\ion{C}{II}] within the region.
+Next we quantified the extent of the [\ion{C}{II}] emission relative to the SF activity in our simulated galaxies.
+For this analysis, we included all galaxies that meet the following criteria: (i) $M_* \geq 10^{8.5} \, \mathrm{M_{\odot}}$ and (ii) $\mathrm{SFR} \geq 3 \, \mathrm{M_{\odot} \, yr^{-1}}$.
+These were chosen to match the range of $M_*$ and SFR values in ALPINE galaxies \citep{lefevre20}.
+For each galaxy in our sample, we took a sphere of radius 25 kpc centred on the galaxy and obtain projections of the same along three orthogonal lines of sights (we take these to be the coordinate axes of the simulation box) to obtain the [\ion{C}{II}] surface brightness and SFR surface density maps.
+Then we computed the (cumulative) radial surface brightness profiles for each projection, from which we derived the radius enclosing 70\% and 90\% of the total [\ion{C}{II}] emission -- these are denoted as $r_{70, [\ion{C}{II}]}$ and $r_{90, [\ion{C}{II}]}$, respectively.
+Similarly, from the (cumulative) SFR surface density profile, we derived $r_{90, \, \mathrm{SFR}}$ (as in Sect.~\ref{sec:cii_sfr_all}, we use the SFR averaged over the last 200 Myr).
+For each galaxy, we also computed the cumulative [\ion{C}{II}] luminosity profile from the full 3D distribution of [\ion{C}{II}] within the region.